 The CNIL issued its recommendations on cookies and trackers on October 1st, detailing best practices for valid consent collection within GDPR framework.
 All actors collecting user data on their site are concerned and will have to comply in the coming months.
 It is important to understand the deadlines established by the CNIL and to prepare a schedule for compliance.
-This article summarizes the CNIL recommendations, and advises you on the steps to become compliant.
+This article summarises the CNIL recommendations, and advises you on the steps to become compliant.

 CNIL recommendations: the main points to remember